IVRPowers/blog/content/post/financial/video-banking.md

 It is simple for customers to use, as there are no downloads.
 Live video chat enables the same high-quality interaction as a branch visit, as well as offering more convenience to customers.
 Surveys show that [video bank solutions positively impact customer satisfaction:](http://www.e-idsolutions.com/wp-content/uploads/2016/10/Efma_Vidyo_Video_Banking_ReportR.pdf) it enables valuable engagement opportunities, it is a cost-effective solution, as it reduces workload, and customers love the video chat experience.

-83% of banks are planning to offer video services and 42% are already piloting a service.
+Currently, 83% of banks are planning to offer video services and 42% are already piloting a service.
 One of the early adopters is Barclays.
 Watch in this video the functioning and advantages of video banking:

 {{< youtube Pn9AWbgvvaU >}}

 If you want to be an innovative bank and enhance your customer services, we can help you.
-Visit us at [www.ivrpowers.com](http://www.ivrpowers.com)
+Please, visit us at our [website](http://www.ivrpowers.com) to ask us for more infomation.

+---
+[Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications